 - One part which holds the coupon code and description, and

 In the first part, is the Coupon code text area, where you can key in an appropriate code for the coupon you are going to create.
 This code will be used by the buyer for redeeming the discount.
 You can define the coupon details in the Description field.
 For eg: if you have entered the coupon code as B2G1, you can enter Buy 2 Get 1 in your description box.

-In the second part, is the data panel where you get more control for configuring the coupon.
+The second part is the data panel where you get more control for configuring the coupon.
 The coupons data panel is further classified into General, Usage Restriction and Usage Limits.

 General Coupon Settings

 This is where you set the type, amount, and expiration date of discount that would be redeemed when the coupon is applied.

 The first field to set here is the Discount type.
 There are three types of Discount Types to choose from.
 Namely,

 - Percentage Discount: This will offer a percentage discount to the cart’s total.